 The closed entrance of the Central European University (CEU) financed by the US billionaire of Hungarian origin George Soros.
 Protestors denounce the law of April 4, 2017, perceived as “liberticide”, according to which foreign institutes located in Hungary should have a campus in their country of origin.
 Displayed on the door: “I stand with CEU”.

 On April 24, 2017, in front of the Russian embassy in Budapest, thousands of Hungarians marched by shouting “Budapest is not Moscow! ”.
 On the placard of one of the demonstrators “Russian gas and atom irradiate the atmosphere ”.

 “Let us postpone this invasion until after the elections”: caricature hanging close to the Memorial of the German occupation erected in July 2014 without prior consultation, and still very controversial for the revisionist message it carries (see Assen Slim, “Budapest: Memorial Hypertension”).

 Thumbnail: Header of the Facebook page «Stop Moscow», which parodies the slogan of the national consultation launched by Prime Minister Viktor Orbán just after he signed the Declaration for the 60th anniversary of the Treaty of Rome, «Stop Brussels».
 Shortly after 1st April, the Hungarians received a questionnaire in their mailboxes, asking them oddly about their perception of the « diktats » of Brussels.

-* Professor and Researcher at INALCO and ESSCA.
+* Assen SLIM is Professor and Researcher at INALCO and ESSCA.
 See Blog.